uehaj/buffalo-wifirouter-control/README.md

 RULE_NO=0
 ```

-PWS is important and you have to edit.
+PWS field is important and you have to edit it.
 It is a hash value of password of your admin account of your Buffalo wifi router.
-To get it, you have to access Wifi Router login page through browser(Chrome, Firefox, Edge and so on..)'sr developepr tool.
+To get the actual hash value, you have to access Wifi Router login page through browser(Chrome, Firefox, Edge and so on..)'s developper tool.
 This value is a kind of MD5 buf it requries special initialization value so you cannot get the hash value by generic md5 hash commands.

 To get the value:
-- Access your browser to the wifi router(factory default value might be 192.168.11.1).
+- With your browser acceess the wifi router login page (Factory default value of the router might be http://192.168.11.1).
 - Open devloper tool on your browser.
-- Select [Console] tab.
+- Select the [Console] tab.
-- Input "calcMD5('xxxx')"  on console command line in browser.
+- Input "calcMD5('xxxx')" on console command line in browser, and press ENTER.
 - Copy the output value.

-And then paste it to PWS field in .env file.
-Double quote or quote are not required there.
+And then paste it to PWS field in the .env file.
+Double quote or quote are not required here.

-RULE_NO is default rule of IP Filter settiong.
-This is used when you omit the Rule No parameter of monitor.sh and change.sh.
+RULE_NO field is default rule number of IP Filter settiong.
+This is used when you omit the Rule No command line parameter fo monitor.sh and change.sh scripts.

-# Monitor
+## monitor.sh

+This shows the current state of the rule of the rule number indicates.

 ```
 usage: monitor.sh [0|1...]
 ```

-Show the current state of the rule of the rule number indicates.
-[0|1..] is a rule number.
+where [0|1..] is a rule number.

-Example:
+### Example:

 ```
 $ ./change.sh REJECT 2